udacity/pdsnd_github/README.md

     • counts of each user type
   	• counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)

+Hint: Data only available for the first six months of 2017.

 ### Files used
 washington.csv